 Can ransomware attack Android?

-All devices can be infected with ransomware.
+Any device can incur a ransomware infection.
 Android devices are the most common mobile operating system, meaning that ransomware infections will likely occur at a higher rate on Androids than other devices.

 Can ransomware infect Linux?